Three Minute Thesis

 The University of Queensland’s global 3MT program recognizes UTEP’s 3MT competition.
 The first place winner of UTEP’s 3MT is eligible present at the Western Association of Graduate Schools 3MT competition on March 20-23, 2022.
 (Exact date/time TBD).
 If the first place winner is unable to attend, the runner up will be eligible to compete on behalf of UTEP.

 Questions about 3MT may be directed to:

-Congratulations to the 2021 #utep3MT Finalists & Winners!

-Amended wording | The University of Queensland’s global 3MT program recognizes UTEP’s 3MT competition.
-The first place winner of UTEP’s 3MT is eligible present at the Western Association of Graduate Schools 3MT competition on March 20-23, 2022.
-(Exact date/time TBD).
-If the first place winner is unable to attend, the runner up will be eligible to compete on behalf of UTEP.

-Questions about 3MT may be directed to:

-Congratulations to the 2021 #utep3MT Finalists & Winners!
+Congratulations to all past & present #utep3MT Finalists & Winners!